-This article is by Niman Marcus, Director of Marketing at Zooomr – an NYC car lease company.
+This article is by Niman Marcus, Director of Marketing at Zooomr – a Brooklyn car lease company.
 If you are the victim in a car accident, you should always call the police following an automobile accident.
 Sometimes, in the heat of the moment and when adrenaline is running high, individuals injured in an automobile accident do not realize the actually are injured.
 They may feel fine in that moment, but may actually have sustained an unrealized yet serious injury.
 Even if the vehicles involved do not appear to have sustained any major damage, the force from the impact can cause major injuries that can come to light in the hours and days following the accident.

 Therefore, it is crucial that law enforcement be called to the scene to collect the evidence and statements of the witnesses that will be crucial to your ability to effectively recover damages from the parties at fault should a lawsuit become necessary to make you whole.
 A police report assigning fault to the other driver is often a key piece of evidence that results in a favorable settlement or favorable verdict for an injured driver or passenger.
 But if the police are not called, even in situations where fault is easily assigned to the other driver like when that driver ran a red light or was operating under the influence of alcohol or drugs, it can be difficult to establish fault without a police report.